tomtebloss/Atari_SF354_adapter/README.md

 - 1 Gotek or disk drive.
 If Gotek is used you must remove motor on jumper (MO).
 Only S0 should be jumpered.
 - 1 3D printed [bracket] for Gotek pcb.

 BOM/partlist can also be found in the [gerber] zip.
-There is also PDFs for some parts.
+There is also [PDF] for some parts.

 ---